 screen to refresh momentarily, but video card

-was defective and interfering with all
+was defective and interfering with operation

-operations (replaced by Apple under warranty).
+(replaced by Apple under warranty).
+And, to

 defective (next entry).

 OSX on a new Mac (back when the OS came on a

 disc); disc is missing part of its reflective